hed-standard/hed-specification/README.md

 HED-3G supports library schema, which are specialized vocabularies used in conjunction with the base vocabulary to support annotation of specialized datasets.
 Communities may develop and submit library schema.
-HED library schema are hosted on the repository [https://github.com/hed-standard/hed-schema-library](https://github.com/hed-standard/hed-schema-library)
+HED library schema are hosted on the repository:
+[https://github.com/hed-standard/hed-schema-library](https://github.com/hed-standard/hed-schema-library)